GrandpaEJx/RustX/README.md

-# RustX - A Minimal Scripting Language  [BUILD WITH AI]
+# RustX-Lang - A Minimal Scripting Language  [BUILD WITH AI]

 A lightweight, easy-to-use scripting language built in Rust with a clean, modular architecture.